clojure/core.typed/README.md

 ```

 Positive information infers just fine, like `(filter number? coll)`.
-The above idiom is useful when you have a type like `(U nil x)` and there is no
+The above idiom is useful when you are filtering something like a `(Seqable (U nil x))` and there is no
-predicate to test for `x`.
+predicate to test for `x`, so you can only test if something isn't `nil`.

 # Usage